Chart Color Schemes

 East Geelong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects likely to affect this region.
-Notable ones are Barwon Women's and Children's Hospital, Geelong Marine Research Institute, Nyaal Banyul Geelong Convention and Event Centre Precinct, and Malop Street Green Spine.
-The following list details those most relevant.
+AreaSearch has identified 13 projects that may affect this region.
+Notable ones include Barwon Women's and Children's Hospital, Geelong Marine Research Institute, Nyaal Banyul Geelong Convention and Event Centre Precinct, and Malop Street Green Spine.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.